Frequently Asked Questions

 If I purchase in advance do I have to take the tour on a given day?

-Are any attraction entry tickets included in the cost of the tour ticket?
+Are any attraction entry tickets or added benefits included in the cost of the tour ticket?

 Yes.
 Keep your ticket because it gives you 10% discount off your next City Sightseeing tour ticket, to be used within 12 months.